gabrer/whisperdesk/README-Windows.md

 > **Note:** SpeechBrain is now **included by default** for high-quality speaker diarization.
 The build will be larger (~500MB) but provides the best results.
 If you select "SpeechBrain ECAPA" in the GUI and it's not bundled, the app will automatically fall back to WeSpeaker ONNX.

+> The build script now pre-downloads the SpeechBrain ECAPA checkpoint (using `scripts/download_speechbrain.py`) so fresh builds work offline without any manual steps.

 > **Tip:** You can also use `whisperdesk.spec` with `pyinstaller --noconfirm whisperdesk.spec`.
 Set `INCLUDE_SPEECHBRAIN=0` to exclude SpeechBrain and reduce build size.

 ## 5) Run